VadymBaranovych/VadymBaranovych/README.md

 - 🏀 I like to play basketball

 - 🧠  I have a second brain in the Absidian program

-- 🌱 I'm currently learning Angular

 - ⚡ Fun fact: I use tabs over spaces